garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Scrum.md

 - working towards a collaborative goal (SPRINT goal)
 	- which involves people from different teams

+Successful project is one that optimises the value of the product for which it is being developed

 [[Scrum]] is [[empirical]]
 - learn & improve upon past mistakes & experiences
 - it allows teams to incorporate practices from other frameworks